xinlin-z/keepy/README.md

-# Keepy
+# keepy

-If your server has many files which are generated regularly, such as daily or monthly etc, and you want only to keep some of them which are most close to current time.
-Then keepy is the tool you need to check.
+If your server has many files/folders which are generated regularly, such as daily, weekly or monthly etc, and you only want to keep some of them which are in a specified time window towards now.
+Then keepy is the tool you need to check, which can delete files/foders automatically and keep what you need!

-Keepy only keep those files you specified by an absolute path, a file name pattern and a time window.
-The rest hitted by the file name pattern and in the same path would be deleted for you automatically.
+You specify a path, a name pattern and a time window.
+Keepy searches all the files/folders in the path by the name pattern, only those which are in the time window would be keeped!

-Pay attention, keepy use **file mtime** to make decision!
+Pay attention, keepy use **file/folder mtime** to make decision!

 **中文参考 https://www.pynote.net/archives/1797**